Admissions Officer (MACS)

 Level 1 combines databases, an introduction to computer systems, programming, investigations of emerging technology and technology in society, and management.

-You will cover topics in understanding of organisations, socio-technical systems, databases and human factors.
+You will cover topics in understanding of organisations, project management, interaction design, databases and human factors.
+You will also cover software design - both high-level architectural issues as well as algorithms and data structures.

-You will cover courses such as interaction design, information systems methodologies and management of organisations, which lead to a group project.
+You will cover courses such as socio-technical systems, knowledge management, critical thinking and management of organisations, which lead to a group project.

 You will take advanced topics as well as a major individual project in level 4.